christoph-cullmann/www/content/posts/kate-lsp-status-july-22/index.md

 <center><a href="https://youtu.be/w0grp9npnNA" target="_blank"><img width=500 src="images/kate-lsp-video.jpg"></a></center>

 I hope the quality is acceptable, that is my first try in a long time to do some screen-cast ;)

+As you see, this is already in a usable state at least for C/C++ in combination with **clangd**.

+For details how to build Kate master with it's plugins, please take a look at [this guide](https://kate-editor.org/build-it/).

+If you want to start to hack on the plugin, you find it in the kate.git, [addons/lspclient](https://cgit.kde.org/kate.git/tree/addons/lspclient).

+Feel welcome to show up on [kwrite-devel@kde.org](mailto:kwrite-devel@kde.org) and help out!
+All development discussions regarding this plugin happen there.

+If you are already familiar with Phabricator, post some patch directly at [KDE's Phabricator instance](https://phabricator.kde.org/differential/).